CommunityToolkit/MVVM-Samples/docs/mvvm/Introduction.md

   - `AsyncCollectionRequestMessage<T>`
   - `ValueChangedMessage<T>`

-These types can be used as a base to build modern apps using the MVVM pattern, as they provide a starting implementation of all the main primitives that are necessary (property change notifications, commands, dependency injection, etc.).
-These types alone are usually enough for many users building apps using the MVVM toolkit, without the need to add additional external references.

-One key point of this package is also to offer as much flexibility as possible: developers are free to pick and choose which components to use, and all the available types are loosely coupled so that it's possible to just pick as many of them as needed and only use them in applications.
-There is no requirement to go "all-in" with a specific series of all encompassing APIs, nor is there a set of mandatory patterns that need to be followed when building apps using these helpers.
-It's really up to each developer to combine these building blocks in the way that best fit their needs.
+This package aims to offer as much flexibility as possible, so developers are free to choose which components to use.
+All types are loosely-coupled, so that it's only necessary to include what you use.
+There is no requirement to go "all-in" with a specific series of all-encompassing APIs, nor is there a set of mandatory patterns that need to be followed when building apps using these helpers.
+Combine these building blocks in a way that best fits your needs.